Women in the U. S. Coast Guard

 - Lime Rock Lighthouse Keeper Ida Lewis became the first woman to be awarded a Gold Lifesaving Medal.

-- Myrtle Hazard enlisted in the Regular Coast Guard on January 7, 1918 during the height of the U.S. effort to support the Allies during World War I. She was a trained radio and telegraph operator who applied for a position in the Communications Division of the Coast Guard at Coast Guard Headquarters in Washington, D.C.
-For some reason as yet unexplained, unlike the Navy Reserve Yeomanttes who were detailed to the Coast Guard, Ms. Hazard was enlisted in the regular Coast Guard as an Acting Electrician, Third Class, for duty as a telegraph operator at Coast Guard Headquarters.
-She served in that capacity until she was honorably discharged on November 10, 1919 with the rating of Electrician, First Class.
+Myrtle Hazard enlisted in the Coast Guard on 7 January 1918 as an Acting Electrician, 3rd Class, during the height of the U.S. effort to support the Allies during World War I. She served as a trained radio and telegraph operator and later applied for a position in the Communications Office of the Coast Guard at Coast Guard Headquarters in Washington, D.C.
+Mrs. Hazard was honorably discharged on 10 November 1919 with the rating of Electrician, First Class.

 - Elizebeth Smith Friedman, described by the National Security Agency as a "wife, mother, writer, Shakespeare enthusiast, cryptanalyst, and pioneer in U.S. cryptology."
 While not a member of the Coast Guard per se, the Federal Prohibition Bureau hired Ms. Friedman in 1924 and then detailed her for duty with the Coast Guard.
 Liquor smugglers frequently made use of radios to coordinate their activities and began to encode their messages and Ms. Friedman spearheaded the effort to break their codes.
 In that effort she was quite successful and is credited with "breaking" the code of over 12,000 different encoded radio messages.
 She was also a star government witness at a number of smugglers' trials, including the famous I'm Alone case.

 - The Coast Guard hired its first civilian women to serve in secretarial and clerical positions.